rancher/opni/enhancements/aiops/20230216-enable-gpu-services-training.md

 ## Implementation details:

 The AIOps gateway plugin will need to be modified, specifically the /model/train endpoint.
-When a request is sent to that endpoint, in the [corresponding function](https://github.com/rancher/opni/blob/main/plugins/aiops/pkg/gateway/modeltraining.go#L21), a call will be made that will first enable the GPU services if this is the first request made.
+When a request is sent to that endpoint, in the [corresponding function](https://github.com/rancher/opni/blob/main/plugins/aiops/pkg/gateway/modeltraining.go#L21), a call will be made that will first enable the GPU services if this is the first time a user is updating the watchlist with workload logs that they wish to receive insights for.
 Thus, an initial function will be called which first enables the GPU services before calling the TrainModel function.

 Within the Opni Admin Dashboard UI, the checkbox for enabling GPU services will be removed.